acoli-repo/AURIS/guidelines/draft/D-discourse-structure/discourse.md

 - (37.3) *But the battle is more than Justin bargained for. **[implicit=indeed]** ”I had no idea I was getting in so deep,” says Mr. Kaye, who founded Justin in 1982.* (PDTB3, wsj 2418)
 - (37.4) *When the consumer had no more money and remembered the policy, he would learn at the company’s headquarters about the so-called policy surrender value coefficient. **In other words,** he did not receive what he had paid.* (Żurowski et al. 2023, p.486)

+In AURIS, `Restatement` also includes cases where a qualitative assessment of the previously presented situation is given

+- (38.a) As her beautiful head fell upon her chest [I saw the clear red weal of a whiplash across her neck]ANCHOR .
+- (38.b) ["The brute !"]RESTATEMENT cried Holmes .

 ### 1.9.4 `Exception`

 In `Exception`, the `regular` evokes a set of circumstances in which the described situation holds, while the `exception` indicates one or more instances where it doesn't (Bunt & Prasad 2016; Webber et al. 2019a, p.27).